Code-Institute-Submissions/IFDMSP-A/README.md

 Before proceeding to build the application , I rendered some mockups.
 These did change slightly as development progressed.
 Most of the changes were realized as part of testing the app and realizing some additive was required

+* Also, it is worth a mention that I employed "Mobile-First" Design Principles here.
+(See Surface section for a mention)

 ![Main Page](support/Mockup-1.png)
 ![Global Economics](support/Mockup1-1.png)
 ![Mockup1-2](support/Mockup1-2.png)